 In an effort to raise maternally superior females, Split Diamond Ranch has moved exclusively toward the Angus breed.

-The ranch is a family ran operation.
-Steve's son, Hans completed university studies in Animal Science and returned to the ranch with his wife, Diana.
+Split Diamond is a family owned and operated ranch.
+Steve's son, Hans, completed university studies in Animal Science and returned to the ranch with his wife, Diana.
 All members are aware of the needs and concerns of today's ranching industry.

-Our conscientious breeding program over the course of 30+ years is what keeps ranchers across the country coming back.
+Our conscientious breeding program over the course of 30+ years keeps ranchers across the country coming back.
 Our honest, no-nonsense approach to our ranching business can carry over to your program.

-Each spring prior to breeding, we cull our herd, selecting only the top 300 maternally superior females.
-All yearling heifers are AI'd, some select 2 year old heifers and only dams with a nursing ration of 103 or higher are AI'd.
+Each spring, prior to breeding, we cull our herd, selecting only the top 300 maternally superior females.
+All yearling heifers are artificially inseminated.
+Some select 2 year old heifers and only dams with a nursing ration of 103 or higher are AI'd.
 The remaining registered cows are used as recipients for our Embryo Transfer program.
 Our donors are the top selected females, which includes several Pathfinder dams.

 All that we have achieved would not be possible without the outstanding help we receive.